Taher-39/oshop-server/README.md

 # oshop-server
+This is the e-commarce application server for the OShop application.

+## Live Server

+You can access the live server [here](https://oshop-server.vercel.app/).

 ## Description
 This is a `oshop-server` template for a Node.js application built with TypeScript, Express.js, and MongoDB using Mongoose.